ashmewz/is216-project/README.md

 ### 2) Running Stripe server
 This project uses a 2nd server (backend) to run the Stripe embedding.
 We have to run a server using Node.
 Through Vercel, its backend server will automatically be run.
-Localhosting will not be possible since Express & Node.js will not be in use.

 Testing card numbers can be found from this stripe documentation: